The IoT World Newsletter

 The Internet of Things is the network of physical devices and objects equipped with, for example, sensors, electronics and software that have the ability to communicate with each other.
 This makes it possible for these objects to collect and exchange data, and act on the basis of their own and other existing data.
 IoT has become a concept in many sectors, but it is still unclear what effects the new digital generation will have.

-IoT world is a regional community that focuses on making society more efficient with the help of IoT.
+IoT world is the largest community that focuses on making society more efficient with the help of IoT.
 The network consists of committed project partners from research, business and public activities.
-The goal of the community is to gather expertise, experience and knowledge in an open network to continue building the regional area of strength.
+The goal of the community is to gather expertise, experience and knowledge in an open network to continue building the national area of strength.
+Curious about our members?
+Take a look.

 Our goals are to:

-IoT World is a platform where companies, public and the academia can meet and create development projects together.
+IoT World is a platform where companies, the public, and academia can meet and create development projects together.
 Our offer:

-We gather actors from business, academia and the public sector to realize IoT projects for a better world.
-Read more about our projects here!
+We gather actors from business, academia, and the public sector to realize IoT projects for a better world.

 The corona pandemic shed light on the challenge of material supply that has previously been a fact in healthcare.
 There is currently no comprehensive overview of how much material is available at the various operations and at what speed they are consumed, which can lead to both material shortages and surpluses.
 The Östergötland Region is now joining forces with RISE- Research Institutes of Sweden, IoT World, Kinda Municipality and Linköping Municipality to investigate solutions to the issue.